LSU Basketball Player Wayde Sims Dies at Age 20

 Per Danae Leake of New Orleans' Fox 8, Baton Rouge police confirmed Sims died after being transported to a hospital following a shooting near Southern University in Louisiana.

-Leake noted the shooting occurred around 12:25 a.m. local time on Friday morning.
+Leake noted the shooting occurred around 12:25 a.m. local time Friday morning.
 Detectives are treating the death as a homicide.

 Sims was getting ready to start his junior year at LSU.
 The Louisiana native appeared in 63 games for the Tigers over the past two seasons.
 He averaged six points and 3.3 rebounds per game.